ggriffis/VittanaGinger/README.md

 *This function will sum all the multiples of 3 and 5 under 1000.*

- Run "sum_3_and_5_up_to_1000.rb" from the VittanaGinger app directory.
+ Run "ruby sum_3_and_5_up_to_1000.rb" from the VittanaGinger app directory.
 This will call a method that will find the sum of all multiples of 3 and 5 under 1000, not including 1000.
 The method that I created on the Calculator class takes 2 parameters, an array of multiples and the max, so it could be used to find the sum of the multiples of any numbers under any max number.

 **Note**